-- (i) IFRS 9, Financial Instruments, was issued in November 2009 and addresses classification and measurement of financial assets.
+- (i) IFRS 7, Financial Instruments Disclosures (Amendment), increases the disclosure with regards to the transfer of financial assets, especially if there is a disproportionate amount of transfer transactions that take place around the end of a reporting period.
+The amended standard is effective for annual periods on or after January 1, 2012. - (ii) IFRS 9, Financial Instruments, was issued in November 2009 and addresses classification and measurement of financial assets.
 It replaces the multiple category and measurement models in IAS 39 for debt instruments with a new mixed measurement model having only two categories: amortized cost and fair value through profit or loss.
 IFRS 9 also replaces the models for measuring equity instruments.
 Such instruments are either recognized at fair value through profit or loss or at fair value through other comprehensive income.
 Where equity instruments are measured at fair value through other comprehensive income, dividends are recognized in profit or loss to the extent that they do not clearly represent a return of investment; however, other gains and losses (including impairments) associated with such instruments remain in accumulated comprehensive income indefinitely.
 Requirements for financial liabilities were added to IFRS 9 in October 2010 and they largely carried forward existing requirements in IAS 39, Financial Instruments Recognition and Measurement, except that fair value changes due to credit risk for liabilities designated at fair value through profit and loss are generally recorded in other comprehensive income.
-This standard is effective for annual periods beginning on or after January 1, 2015. - (ii) IFRS 13, Fair Value Measurement, is a comprehensive standard for fair value measurement and disclosure for use across all IFRS standards.
-The new standard clarifies that fair value is the price that would be received to sell an asset, or paid to transfer a liability in an orderly transaction between market participants, at the measurement date.
-Under existing IFRS, guidance on measuring and disclosing fair value is dispersed among the specific standards requiring fair value measurements and does not always reflect a clear measurement basis or consistent disclosures.
+This standard is effective for annual periods beginning on or after January 1, 2015.

 (An Exploration Stage Company)

-Notes to the Condensed Interim Consolidated Financial Statements
+Notes to the Consolidated Financial Statements

-For the three months ended February 29, 2012
+November 30, 2012 and 2011

-(Unaudited - expressed in Canadian dollars)
+(Expressed in Canadian dollars)